facebookarchive/AsyncDisplayKit/docs/_docs/layout2-manual-layout.md

 ---

 ## Manual Layout
-After diving in to the automatic way for layout in ASDK there is still the _old_ way to layout manually available.
-For the sake of completness here is a short description how to accomplish that within ASDK.
+After diving in to the automatic way for layout in Texture there is still the _old_ way to layout manually available.
+For the sake of completness here is a short description how to accomplish that within Texture.

 ### Manual Layout UIKit